 10am PST / 11am MST / 12pm CST / 1pm EST

 Federation of Alliances Françaises USA

-We’ve all encountered clichés about the French.
-We may have heard that the French can be rude and arrogant, and even perhaps that the French may secretly harbor a dislike for Americans.
-My goodness – ma foi – could these clichés have some truth in them?
-Or could there, perhaps, be some kind of culturally based misunderstanding going on?
-Our panel of experts will share their insights, perspectives, and experiences, gathered over the course of many years of living, traveling, and/or working in France, and will take questions from the audience about how to understand, appreciate, and best deal with the sometimes bewildering, often admirable, nearly always fascinating ways of the French!
+Following the success of our first “Demystifying the French: A Panel Discussion” event, we’re pleased to welcome our panel back again for a continuation of their discussion on insights, perspectives, and experiences gathered over the course of many years of living, traveling, and/or working in France.
+Our guests will take questions from the audience about how to understand, appreciate, and best deal with the sometimes bewildering, often admirable, nearly always fascinating ways of the French!

 Mark Greenside was born and raised in New York, and now lives in northern California.
 In 1991 he was dragged to a little village in Brittany by a girlfriend to spend the summer.
 He and the girlfriend fell out of love with each other, but he fell in love with the village, and to his astonishment ended up buying a home there, a rollicking adventure he recounts in I’ll Never Be French (no matter what I do), described by the San Francisco Chronicle as a “fun and high-spirited read, and proof that one is never too old to find true happiness in life.”
 In his latest, and equally entertaining (and helpful) book, he tells the continuing story of how he is (not quite) Mastering the Art of French Living.